 For the first 2 days, your brows must be rinsed frequently to clean off any lymph fluid.
 This can be done by taking a damp paper towel and gently blotting your brows every 2 hours.
 This is very important because excess lymph fluid will create large scabs.
 We want small flakes during the healing process.

-Days 3 - 10, In the morning and before bed, use a gentle liquid soap such as Dial to gently cleanse and then pat dry.
+Days 3 - 10, In the morning and before bed, use a gentle liquid soap such as Dial, Cerave, or Cetaphil to gently cleanse and then pat dry.
 Apply a thin layer of the ointment I have supplied with a Q-tip or clean finger.
-The amount of After Inked should be the size of a grain of rice. you will blot, cleanse, pat dry, and apply After Inked TWICE a day if you have normal to dry skin.
+The amount of After Inked should be the size of a grain of rice.
+You will blot, cleanse, pat dry, and apply After Inked TWICE a day if you have normal to dry skin.
 If you have oily skin, you will only need to put After Inked on your brows in the evening.
 We need to keep moisture in but without suffocating the brows.

 DO NOT RUB, SCRATCH, OR PICK AT THE TREATED AREA.
 Let any flakes or dry skin naturally exfoliate off.
 Picking can cause scarring or removal of the pigment.